-For graduate students, courses must be pre-approved by the graduate program director.
+A maximum of 6 credits will transfer, and some externally accredited programs may not accept any transfer credits.
+Courses must be pre-approved by the graduate program director.
 No graduate course will be considered for transfer unless the student has achieved a course grade of B- or better.
+Please see the graduate programs listed in the catalog for program-specific transfer of credit policies.